-On top of these general tips for safe shopping, here are some card-specific tips to keep in mind when virtually swiping your plastic.
+Withpotentially affecting millions of people, here are some card-specific tips to keep in mind when virtually swiping your plastic.

-For those who want to keep online purchases completely separate from everyday credit card transactions, prepaid cards are an option to consider.
-These can either be bought online or from a traditional bricks and mortar retailer for a small fee.
+For those who want to keep online purchases completely separate from everyday credit card transactions, prepaid cards are one option.

 Watch statements for any unusual transactions

-While many banks have sophisticated 24/7 monitoring systems designed to detect fraud and unauthorised credit card use, it's important to also keep an eye out on financial statements both online and on paper.
+While many banks have sophisticated 24/7 monitoring systems designed to detect fraud and unauthorised credit card use, it's important to keep an eye on your financial statements.
 If you spot anything suspicious, call your bank immediately.

 Check your browser settings

-Turn off your browser's autocomplete settings to avoid it inadvertently storing your credit card or personally identifiable information.
+Turn off your browser's autocomplete settings to avoid it storing your credit card number or personal information.

-In Chrome, go to Settings and select Show Advanced Settings.
-Under the Passwords and Forms section, click Manage Auto-fill Settings.
-Delete any credit card information that is automatically stored there, then uncheck Enable Auto-fill to fill in web forms in a single click.
+In Chrome, go to Settings and select Advanced.
+Under the Passwords and Forms section, click Autofill settings.
+Delete any credit card information that is automatically stored, then toggle off the option to use autofill.

-In Firefox, click the Menu button and choose Options.
+In Firefox, go to Preferences.
 Find the Privacy panel and look for the History drop-down box.
-Here, choose Use custom settings for history.
-Then, uncheck Remember search and form history.
+Choose Use custom settings for history then uncheck Remember search and form history.

-In Safari, find Preferences.
-Click on the AutoFill tab and then uncheck the options to remember form data, including the credit card option.
+In Safari, go to Preferences, AutoFill.
+Uncheck the options to remember form data, including the credit card option.

 Be sensible about where and how you use your card

-Reduce the chance of falling victim to a large-scale breach by not allowing the retailer to store your credit card details on file (if applicable).
+Reduce the chance of falling victim to a large-scale breach by not allowing the retailer to store your credit card details.
 Enter your credit card details each and every time you make a purchase.

-Also, make sure to use a separate password for every account you make with an online retailer.
-It should be different to passwords used for email accounts and other online services.
+Make sure to use a separate password for every account you make with an online retailer.
+A password manager is the easiest way to generate and store unique passwords across sites.

-It sounds obvious, but don't type your details out in public view where people can see your screen.
-For example, on public transport it might be super convenient to whip out a tablet and make a quick impulse purchase, but think about who might be watching over your shoulder.
+It might sound obvious, but don't type your details out in public view where people can see your screen.
+Also, avoid connecting toif you're shopping on a mobile device and use your cellular data instead.